 Meet our specialists

-Call us on 858 523 9000 to start planning your vacation to Castel Monastero
+To start planning your vacation to Castel Monastero

 The village which houses the hotel has a varied history, once a monastery in the 11th century, then a fortress, then a private country residence.
 Today, guests can soak up this rich history while enjoying first class hospitality.
 Set in classic Tuscan countryside, this hotel is a spectacular retreat.